 \subsection{Comparison with other algorithms}

-We compare the performance of our algorithm with Algorithm~\ref{algo: spoc} and GeoMNF~\citep{Mao17}, as other distribution-free algorithms are similar to Algorithm~\ref{algo: spoc}.
+We compare the performance of our algorithm with Algorithm~\ref{algo: spoc}, GeoMNF~\cite{Mao17}, SPACL~\cite{mao2021estimating} and Mixed-SCORE~\cite{jin_mixed_2023}.
 We set the number of communities to $3$.
-As in Section~\ref{subsection: convergence rate}, we generate a well-conditioned matrix $\constCommunityMatrix$, then, for each $\nsize \in \{500, 1000, \ldots, 8500\}$, we choose $\sparsityParam = 1$ and generate a matrix $\probMatrix$.
+As in Section~\ref{subsection: convergence rate}, we generate a well-conditioned matrix $\constCommunityMatrix$, then, for each $\nsize \in \{500, 1000, \ldots, 7500\}$, we choose $\sparsityParam = 1$ and generate a matrix $\probMatrix$.
 As previously, for each community, the number of pure nodes was equal to $0.09 \cdot \nsize$, and membership vectors of non-pure nodes were sampled from the $Dirichlet(1, 1, 1)$ distribution.
-Given a matrix of connection probabilities $\probMatrix$, we generate 40 different matrices $\adjacencyMatrix$, and for each of them, we compute the error of reconstruction of $\communityMatrix$ and $\nodeCommunityMatrix$, defined as follows:
+Given a matrix of connection probabilities $\probMatrix$, we generate 100 different matrices $\adjacencyMatrix$, and for each of them, we compute the error of reconstruction of $\communityMatrix$ and $\nodeCommunityMatrix$, defined as follows:

-The results are presented in Figure~\ref{fig: comparison}.
-As one can see, our algorithm significantly outperforms Algorithm~\ref{algo: spoc} and GeoMNF.